AlexanderChaker/DevToolbox/README.md

 - Catch exception when cannot connect to database or repo
 - Implement "Cancel" feature when running SQL queries
 - Refactor Logs, change the UI console and the way the services write to the Logs variable
-- Add "Running As User" and "Deploying on Server" on the Deployment tab